Overview

 - loss of appetite

-It's possible to get chickenpox more than once, although it's unusual.
+It's possible to get chickenpox more than once, but it's unusual.

 If you're not sure it's chickenpox